aurelia/skeleton-navigation/skeleton-typescript-aspnetcore/src/skeleton-navigation-typescript-vs/README.md

-# Aurelia with NetCoreApp using ES2016
+# Aurelia with ASP.Net Core using TypeScript

 ## Running The App